EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ~~~~~~~~~~~

-## Distribution of RPKs
+## Distribution of RPKs {#dist-rpks}

 The EST client can request a copy of the current CA public keys.

-TODO: map relevant parts of section 4.1 of RFC 7030 and other EST function related content from RFC7030 and EST-coaps
+TODO: Map relevant parts of section 4.1 of RFC 7030 and other EST function related content from RFC7030 and EST-coaps.

 RATIONALE: EST-coaps provides the /crts operation.
 A successful request from the client to this resource will be answered with a bag of certificates which is subsequently installed in the Explicit TA.
-Analogously we define here the new EST function /rpks which returns a set of RPKs to be installed in the Explicit TA.
-Support for this type of key material in the Explicit TA result in smaller messages sizes.
+Motivated by the specification of more compact trust anchors (see {{terminology}}) we define here the new EST function /rpks which returns a set of RPKs to be installed in the Explicit TA database.

 ## Mandatory/optional EST Functions {#est-functions}
 The EST-oscore specification has the same set of required-to-implement functions as EST-coaps.
 The content of {{table_functions}} is adapted from Section 5.2 in {{I-D.ietf-ace-coap-est}} and uses the updated URI paths (see {{discovery}}).